AustinCodingAcademy/advanced-ecommerce-1/README.md

 #### Server
 * X Create a database for this project
 * X Create a web server for ths project
-* Create routes for products and orders
+* X Create routes for products and orders

 #### Fetch